PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 #### What is MobaXterm?
 MobaXterm is a software toolbox for a secure connection to remote server / remote computing.
 - We will focus on `SSH Connection` and `SFTP`(Secured File Transfer Protocol)
   - `SSH Connection` : Make direct connection to remote server using SSH without opening LightSail Dashboard.
-- `STFP`: Transfer files between AWS LightSail sever and Windows(MAC)
+  - `STFP`: Transfer files between AWS LightSail VPS and local machine(Windows/Mac.

 #### Before We make Connections
 1. Download MobaXterm HomEditon v23.1 `Installer Edition` or `Portable Edition` can be found <a href="https://mobaxterm.mobatek.net/download-home-edition.html" targer="_blank">here</a>